SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 This guarantees that the same section is represented consistently across all documents.

 ---

-#### 4.4 Structural Boundary Rule
+#### 4.4 Structural Boundary Rule (Canonical-Only)

-A key design rule is that any detected header acts as a structural boundary, even if the header is not part of the canonical header set.
-When a header is detected:
+Section boundaries are defined exclusively by canonical headers:

+1. When a canonical header is detected:
-1. The current section (if one is active) is finalised and stored.
+   - The current section (if one is active) is finalised and stored.
-2. A new section is started only if the header matches a canonical header.
+   - A new section is started.

-Non-canonical headers therefore function as section terminators but do not create new stored sections.

-This rule is important because ICU notes often contain monitoring variables, laboratory measurements, and administrative fields that resemble headers but do not represent narrative sections.
-Treating all detected headers as boundaries prevents narrative sections from incorrectly spanning across unrelated structured content.
+2. If a line does not match a canonical header:
+   - It is treated as normal content.
+   - It does not terminate the current section.

+Non-canonical header-like patterns (e.g., `HR`, `Cardiovascular`, `HEENT`) are therefore treated as plain text and retained within the current section.

+This prevents premature section termination and preserves full narrative continuity.

 ---